cloud-66-internal/help.cloud66.com/_includes/references/toolbelt/run.md

 $ cx run -s "My Awesome App" --server web1 'pwd'
 ```

-The service parameter applies to Docker stacks and allows you to enter a Docker container with your command (based on the latest image of that service).
+The service parameter applies to Docker applications and allows you to enter a Docker container with your command (based on the latest image of that service).
 Some examples are:

 ```
 $ cx run -s My_Awesome_App --server web1 --service my_api_service '/bin/bash'